lcneves/w3d-page/README.md

-# w3d-page
+# livre-example
-Web page for the w3d project
+Example server configuration for the Livre project.